Skip to content Skip to footer

 • Pensions

 When it comes to splitting finances in a divorce, there are no hard-and-fast guidelines or handy calculators.
+However, our experienced solicitors will be able to give you an idea of what you might be entitled to.

 What can affect your financial settlement

 The first concern when dividing your family assets is the needs and ongoing welfare of any dependent children.
-Other factors that might affect how your finances should be split include:-
+Other factors that might affect how your finances should be split include:

 • Your age, and your partner’s, and how long you’ve been married, including any time spent cohabiting beforehand